aknuds1/docker-elasticsearch-k8s-s3/README.md

 # docker-elasticsearch-k8s-s3
-A Docker image with Elasticsearch with repository-s3 plugin that is designed to run within a Kubernetes cluster.
+A Docker image with Elasticsearch and repository-s3 plugin that is designed to run within a Kubernetes cluster.